 Another benefit to engaging with the same individuals at local running groups is becoming more comfortable with your peers, offering feedback and getting/making suggestions from those who have seen your running style/technique each week.
 If you run at the same pace with the same people during every fun run, you’ll be able to boost each others’ confidence and offer recommendations and feedback that most strangers would be too shy to provide or be honest about.

 What if it’s a close neighbor or co-worker who’s apprehensive about starting a fitness regimen but they’re also eager to start a running routine and need some support?
-Having familiar company enables hesitant individuals to surrender their fears of the “athletically unknown” and just go for it!
+Having a familiar company enables hesitant individuals to surrender their fears of the “athletically unknown” and just go for it!

 Studies show that people who join running clubs and groups are more likely to stick to a fitness routine when they know others are being a positive influence on them and are holding them accountable for their progress.